What is a VAT security bond and do I need to give one?

 • Disputing the notice

-What are the implications for businesses in receipt of a NOR?
+What are the implications for businesses in receipt of a Notice of Requirement of a HMRC security bond?

-When an insolvent company receives a notice of requirement it can compromise efforts to restructure and save the business from liquidation, but even for profitable companies, paying a VAT security bond is likely to severely deplete cash levels and could cause serious long-term problems.
+When an insolvent company receives a notice of requirement this demand for payment can compromise stretched cash flow even further, but even for profitable companies, paying a VAT, PAYE, or NI security bond is likely to severely deplete available cash levels and could cause serious long-term problems.

-New companies set up following pre-pack administration won’t be able to trade until the bond is paid.
-Directors and other officers of the company may be held personally liable for the payment, potentially causing bankruptcy in some instances.
+New companies set up following pre-pack administration won’t usually be able to trade until the bond is paid in full to HMRC's satisfaction.

-You can lodge an appeal within 30 days of receiving a notice.
-Essentially, the appeal will challenge whether HMRC has been ‘reasonable’ in demanding this security, and it’s advisable to seek professional assistance in this respect.
+You can request a review within 30 days of receiving a notice.
+Essentially, the review will challenge whether HMRC has been ‘reasonable’ in demanding this security, and it’s advisable to seek professional assistance in this respect.

 Licensed insolvency practitioners understand the system, and will advise on whether an appeal is viable.
 If so, they’ll also help you present a clear, well-defined case backed up by solid documentary evidence.